talkowski-lab/rCNV2/data_curation/phenotype/README.md

 We used the [Human Phenotype Ontology (HPO)](https://hpo.jax.org/app/) to harmonize phenotype data across all [cohorts included in the overall CNV dataset](https://github.com/talkowski-lab/rCNV2/tree/master/data_curation/CNV/).

 For each sample, we recursively matched all phenotype information available against HPO keywords, and assigned the corresponding HPO terms to each sample when a match was found.
+We first searched for exact matches; if no exact matches were found, we repeated the HPO assignment process while requiring 85% term identity between each sample's phenotypic indications and any HPO keyword.

 We abided by all HPO phenotype definitions with a single exception: we matched all congenital anomalies to `HP:0001197 [Abnormality of prenatal development or birth]`, despite the description for that term excluding fetal structural anomalies.
 We made this exception because congenital anomalies were a phenotype of particular interest in this study, and there was no clear corresponding existing HPO code for these phenotypes.